Questions and Answers

 SkeptiCamp is intended for adults, though young adults can also join us,

-if they'd like, (with their parents' permission, if they are under 18).
+if they'd like.
 It is possible that some sessions could touch on topics that

-might be considered "inappropriate for children", though it would be kept in an
+might not be considered appropriate for children, though it would be kept in an

 Will the sessions at SkeptiCamp NYC be recorded?